evhub/coconut/HELP.md

 ### Further Reading

 And that's it for this tutorial!
 But that's hardly it for Coconut.
 All of the features examined in this tutorial, as well as a bunch of others, are documented in detail in Coconut's comprehensive [documentation](http://coconut.readthedocs.org/en/master/DOCS.html).

+Also, if you have any other questions not covered in this tutorial, feel free to ask around at Coconut's [Gitter](https://gitter.im/evhub/coconut), a GitHub-integrated chat room for Coconut developers.

 Finally, Coconut is a new, growing language, and if you'd like to get involved in the development of Coconut, all the code is available completely open-source on Coconut's [GitHub](https://github.com/evhub/coconut).
 Contributing is a simple as forking the code, making your changes, and proposing a pull request.